 NSA 8 - One receptor was selected to represent seven residences.
 NSA 8 ambient noise levels have little to no roadway influences comprising the overall noise environment.
 Residences back right up to Piney Creek which contributes heavily to ambient noise levels.
 A 56 dB(A) Leq(h) ambient noise level was monitored at PA-M8-1.
 Since ambient (non-traffic) noise dominates the existing environment and the calculated noise levels are below the ambient level, the measured noise level of 56 dB(A) Leq(h) will be used as the baseline ambient noise level for comparative calculation.
-Under the No Build Alternative, DY 2050 noise level is predicted to be 56 dB(A) Leq(h), with no predicted noise impact identified.
-The DY 2050 Build noise level is 56 dB(A) Leq(h) for Alternatives DU Modified and DU-Shift Modified (common alignment).
+Under the No Build Alternative, DY 2050 noise level is predicted to be 56 dB(A) Leq(h) for Alternatives DU Modified and DU-Shift Modified (common alignment).